Updating Plugins

 Updating WordPress

-As a developer, you will be responsible for the following steps:Update WordPress locally
+As a developer, you will be responsible for the following steps:The Deployment

-As a Technical Lead, you will be responsible for the following steps:Confirm with the QA analyst that the update is ready to be deployed
+As a Technical Lead, you will be responsible for the following steps:Create a Launch Runbook

 - Outline the steps to be taken before the deployment.